Air Force Enlisted Medical Careers

 That means breaking into the field at entry-level can be daunting, but the plethora of enlisted healthcare careers available in the Air Force provides high school graduates with many opportunities to receive training, certification, and experience that make them viable candidates for meaningful, well-paying jobs in the healthcare field.

-Airmen in the medical service tech field are the Air Force's equivalent to the Army's medics or the Navy's hospital corpsmen.
+Airmen in the medical service tech field are the Air Force's equivalent of Army medics or Navy hospital corpsmen.

 Although this role is more of an electronics technician than a patient care specialist, the biomedical equipment technician's (BMET) place on this list is still well-deserved.
 They play the crucial role of keeping the medical equipment up to date and functioning accurately.